RobAntunes/Skye/README.md

 }
 ```

-# Skye.js Server
+# Skye Server

-The Skye.js Server is a powerful and flexible server implementation designed to work seamlessly with the Skye.js framework.
+The Skye Server is a powerful and flexible server implementation designed to work seamlessly with the Skye framework.
 It provides a robust foundation for building scalable and reactive web applications.

 ## Key Features